Threshold and quasi-stationary distribution for the SIS model on networks: The limit

+for some $c>0$.
+We conjecture that this is the true scaling for the critical value of the SIS model on random $(q+1)$-regular graphs: that is, in a large-degree approximation where we expand $\beta_c$ in powers of $1/q$, we conjecture that $c/q^3$ is the first nonzero correction.

-While these equations describe the large-$K$ limit of our approach, we believe that that they are still not exact, even on random regular graphs.
-In particular, we have only incorporated one particular kind of memory---the time since a node was last infectious.
+Finally, while these equations describe the large-$K$ limit of our approach, we believe that that they are still not exact, even on random regular graphs.
+In particular, we have only incorporated one kind of memory---the time since a node last recovered and became susceptible.
 If we further augmented the state space to track more past infections and recoveries at each node, we should approach the continuum limit of the dynamical cavity method.

-Additionally, while we have a simple algorithm to efficiently solve our approximation for finite values of $K$, we reiterate that we are unsure how to solve these differential equations that arise in $K \to \infty$ limit; our attempts to use methods such as the Laplace transform have so far been unsuccessful.
-We suggest this as a direction for future work.